She Doesn’t Want To “Do it”

 The Good Men Project reposted this piece.

-Posted on April 28, 2014, in feminism, men, psychology, relationships, sex, sexism, women and tagged "doing it", feminism, men, psychology, relationships, sex, sexism, women.
+Posted on April 28, 2014, in feminism, men, psychology, relationships, sex and sexuality, sexism, women and tagged "doing it", feminism, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 48 Comments.